Internet in North Korea: Service providers and access

 As of December 2014, 1,024 IP addresses were known to exist in North Korea, although The New York Times journalists David E. Sanger and Nicole Perlroth believe that the actual number may be higher.
 The total number of Internet users is estimated at no more than a few thousand.
-People who can access the global Internet without limits are claimed to be high-ranking officials, members of non-governmental organizations (NGOs), and government ambassadors.
+People who can access the global Internet are claimed to be high-ranking officials, members of non-governmental organizations (NGOs), and government ambassadors.
+It is estimated that a few dozen families with connections to Kim Jong-Un and some foreigners have unrestricted access to the global Internet, while a few thousand people such as government officials, researchers, and IT students may access a surveillance-heavy version of it.

 Some access is allowed in North Korea's academic institutions.
 Professors and graduate students can access the Internet at the Pyongyang University of Science and Technology through a computer lab, for instance.
 Access through this channel is monitored.
-In fact, as of 2007, many of the North Koreans with access to the global Internet were tasked only with retrieving scientific and technical information which could then be posted to the national intranet.
+In fact, as of 2007, many of the North Koreans with access to the global Internet were tasked only with retrieving scientific and technical information, which could then be posted to the national intranet.

+Writing in Vox, journalist Max Fisher wrote that in addition to the highest elites, Internet access is granted to certain people who need it to do their jobs and that this itself becomes a marker of elite status:

+Not everyone who can access the internet in North Korea is a member of the elite.
+The country runs some departments that simply need access to the web to do their jobs, namely propagandists and other media specialists as well as hackers and a small number of technocratic researchers.
+In order to prevent these people from trying to defect when they learn how hellish their country is compared with the rest of the world — or, worse, spreading what they learn to other North Koreans — jobs that require internet access typically come with lavish salaries, high-end government housing, and lots of prestige.

+Either you are granted access to the internet because you are very elite, or you are granted elite status because of your internet access, but the two always go hand in hand.